Former Royal Chef Says ‘The Crown’ Got Several Key Moments Wrong Between Princess Diana & Prince Charles

 Darren spoke about the couple’s iconic Australia trip, which took place in 1983.
 He said during that pivotal moment in the series, the duo was depicted as mostly unhappy, which he felt was inaccurate.
 Instead, Charles and Diana were in good spirits during that period when they toured both the land down under and New Zealand with their infant son, William.
 It was their first overseas trip since they wed in July 1981.

 The Inquisitr previously reported on the aforementioned scene in The Crown.
 Charles and Diana, played by actors Emma Corrin and Josh O’Connor, were seen during the trip having a heart-to-heart talk about the crumbling state of their marriage.
-The duo decided at their time to deal with their differences and work on their marriage for the sake of both William and the monarchy.
+The duo decided at the time to deal with their differences and work on their marriage for the sake of both William and the monarchy.
 The film would then go on to show the twosome working together, showing their joy as they spent time with William at the cattle and sheep ranch Woomargama, which was a base for the royal family.

 However, this journey would further solidify the media’s fascination with Diana and draw a deeper wedge between them.
 Charles reportedly resented his wife’s growing popularity.

-Darren said the young marrieds were happy during the Ghillies Ball at the Queen’s home at Balmoral Castle in Scotland.
+Darren said the young royals were happy during the Ghillies Ball at the queen’s home at Balmoral Castle in Scotland.

 “I remember standing there watching Prince Charles and Princess Diana dancing together, and they were spinning and spinning, and the princess loved to dance.
 So she took advantage and she was spinning the prince faster, and then he was laughing louder and louder.
-And when I see The Crown and see that and think, ‘You don’t know the whole truth,’ ” Darren said to Us Weekly.
+And when I see The Crown and see that and think, ‘You don’t know the whole truth,'” Darren said to Us Weekly.